Dart posted on Hacker News and is live on Launch YC today only—check it out!

 Overcoming Challenges in Task Allocation

-Despite careful planning and execution, challenges can arise during the task allocation process.
+Despite careful planning and execution, challenges can arise during the process.
 It's essential to be prepared and equipped with strategies to overcome these challenges effectively.

 Dealing with Overload and Burnout